The Future of 5G – Overcoming the hurdles of 5G rollout

 Today The Times newspaper has featured a 20-page report on the ‘Future of 5G’ bringing together leading experts from across industry to talk about the rollout of 5G technology.
 Our CTO, Martin Rudd shared his views on how prepared the cybersecurity industry is to deliver on 5G.

-5G and Security
+5G Security Challenges

 ‘The readiness and reliability of cybersecurity to deliver on 5G’s promises is being driven by the rapidly increasing billions of interconnected devices, remote workers and the growth of cloud infrastructure.
 Add to this the increasingly heavy compute and network infrastructure that is needed to support 5G applications, devices, data and services.